algosup/2023-2024-project-5-flutter-team-1/documents/functional_specifications/Functional Specification.md

 - **Hardware Compatibility (Screen size):**
   - The application must be compatible with devices with varying screen resolutions, ranging from small 4-inch screens to large tablet screens of 10 inches or more.
 - **Accessibility:**
-  - The application should include accessibility features for users with disabilities, such as compatibility with screen readers and the ability to adjust contrasts and font sizes.
+  - The application should include accessibility features for jobseekers with disabilities, such as compatibility with screen readers and the ability to adjust contrasts and font sizes.

 ## 9. Configurability and Compatibility

-- **Customization:** Users should be able to customize their profiles.
+- **Customization:** jobseekers should be able to customize their profiles.
 - **Operating Systems:** The application must be compatible with the latest versions of iOS and Android.

 ## 10. Installation

-- **Installation Method:** Users can download the app from their store:
+- **Installation Method:** jobseekers can download the app from their store:
   - Apple Store
   - Play Store